 Science

-Science is a discipline of learning, which deals with measurable or systematic principles.
+Science is a discipline of learning which deals with measurable or systematic principles.
 It does not rely on intuition or natural ability.
 Science can be described as a body of knowledge that deals with established facts or the acquisition of these facts.

 Science has come a long way from the times of Thales and Socrates to the smart devices we have today.